aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-object-values-entries

-As for we can get all keys of an JavaScript object through `Object.keys`, why can't we use some supported methods to export all values or even key-value pairs of such an object?
+As for we can get all keys of a JavaScript object through `Object.keys`, why can't we use some supported methods to export all values or even key-value pairs of such an object?

 ```js
 console.log(Object.keys({a: 1, b: 2})); /** => ['a', 'b'] */